deltachat/deltachat-pages/_posts/2025-07-25-encryption-v2.md

 [chatmail relays](https://chatmail.at/relays) are used for default onboarding of Delta Chat users and

-- provide random interoperable e-mail addresses without asking for any private information,
+- provide random interoperable email addresses without asking for any private information,

-- enforce OpenPGP end-to-end encryption with metadata-minimization for all sent and received e-mails,
+- enforce OpenPGP end-to-end encryption with metadata-minimization for all sent and received emails,

 - enforce strict Transport Layer Security (TLS) and Domain signing (DKIM)

 In other words, chatmail apps and relays each independently enforce transport and end-to-end encryption across the world-wide growing [chatmail](https://chatmail.at) ecosystem.

-## Classic e-mail usage was enhanced but requires opt-in
+## Classic email usage was enhanced but requires opt-in

 <img src="../assets/blog/email-icon.png" style="width:100px; float:left; clear:both; margin-right:.5em; margin-bottom:.2em;" />
-While it's impossible
-to receive or send messages without end-to-end encryption when onboarding instantly with [chatmail relays](https://chatmail.at/relays), you can alternatively manually setup classic e-mail accounts.
+It's impossible to receive or send messages without end-to-end encryption when onboarding instantly with [chatmail relays](https://chatmail.at/relays), but you can manually setup a classic email account, also as an additional profile.
 Messages without end-to-end encryption will then be marked with a mail icon.
-There also is an additional "new email" UI action that allows to set a subject and add e-mail address recipients before sending a cleartext e-mail message.
+There now is an additional "new email" UI action that allows to set a subject and add email address recipients before sending a cleartext email.
-With Version 2 releases, e-mail messages without end-to-end encryption are generally easier to recognize because chat avatars will also use the same boring mail icon and chat messages in mail chats will never become end-to-end encrypted.
+With Version 2 releases, emails without end-to-end encryption are generally easier to recognize because chat avatars will also use the same boring mail icon and chat messages in mail chats will never become end-to-end encrypted.